 Leading research through innovation

-Our faculty are pursuing a diverse collection of research opportunities whose goals are the advancement of the computer science field of study, IT industry collaboration including technology transfer, and the pursuit of important societal problems faced by our many public and private sector partners.
-Our approach has also grown from traditional computer science themes such as algorithmic analysis and computer language development to one which embraces the integration of computing in fields like computational sciences, bioinformatics, disaster management, Geographical Information Systems, as well as cutting edge technology topics like cloud computing, social networks, cyber security, and highly reliable systems.
-Our research community firmly believes in a multi-disciplinary approach to solve both theoretical and applied computing problems.
+Our faculty is pursuing a diverse collection of research opportunities whose goals are the advancement of the computer science field of study, IT industry collaboration including technology transfer, and the pursuit of important societal problems faced by our many public and private sector partners.
+Our approach has also grown from traditional computer science themes such as algorithmic analysis and computer language development to one which embraces the integration of computing in fields like computational sciences, bioinformatics, disaster management, Geographical Information Systems, as well as cutting-edge technology topics like cloud computing, social networks, cybersecurity, and highly reliable systems.
+Our research community firmly believes in a multi-disciplinary approach to solving both theoretical and applied computing problems.

 Our School has reached a high sustained level of research and scholarly activity and is now taking the next step towards prominence by competing for and winning very prestigious national and international awards, and in recruiting outstanding faculty.